Research

 arXiv ]

 • L. F. O. Chamon and C. G. Lopes.
-Combination of LMS adaptive filters with coefficients feedback. arXiv, 2016.
+Combination of LMS adaptive filters with coefficients feedback.
+2016.

 arXiv ]